yelinaung/hugo-blog/content/posts/static-pods-16th-dec-2021.md

 Most of the time, we won't have to create one like this.
 Static pods are usually used by software bootstrapping Kubernetes itself.
 One use is [kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/).
 During the setup, kubeadm uses static pods to bring up Kubernetes control plane components like api-server, controller-manager.

+This only works for the Pods and not for `ReplicaSet` or `Deployment`.